 For a number of years the NZPSA was an affiliate of the Australasian Political Studies Association (APSA).
-This affiliation gave the NZPSA the right to elect a member to the APSA excecutive and led to the joint holding of the NZPSA and APSA Conferences at the University of Canterbury in 1999 and at the University of Otago in 2005.
+This affiliation gave the NZPSA the right to elect a member to the APSA executive and led to the joint holding of the NZPSA and APSA Conferences at the University of Canterbury in 1999 and at the University of Otago in 2005.
 When the APSA AGM voted in 2007 to transform itself into the Australian Political Studies Association this affiliation came to a end, although links with APSA have been maintained and are currently being strengthened.
-We continue to provide members' rates at each others' conferences and reciprocal awards, and we are working towards once again holding joint conferences.
+We continue to provide members' rates at each others' conferences and reciprocal postgraduate awards for conference attendance.

 THE NZPSA IS AWITH A STRONG COMMITMENT TO .
 IT AIMS TO OVERCOME BARRIERS TO TRADITIONALLY AND PROMOTES FOR ALL THOSE IN POLITICAL STUDIES.

 The Association awards an annual prize for the best postgraduate conference paper on New Zealand Politics, the best postgraduate paper in the field of environmental politics and policy, the best postgraduate paper in any other field of political studies, the best undergraduate paper in a course on New Zealand domestic politics, and the best undergraduate paper on Māori politics.
 See the prizes page for further details.